austinwo/austin-ai-image-generator-react/README.md

-# austin-ai-image-generator-react
+# Image Generator with OpenAI API

+What can you do?
+- Upload an image to generate image variations
+- Generate images from a text prompt

-Built with React &amp; NodeJS.
-Powered by OpenAI Dall-E API.
+Built with
+- React
+- NodeJS & Express
+- CORS
+- OpenAI
+- DotENV
+- FS
+- Multer